Retrieving Infinite Numbers of Patterns in a Spin-Glass Model of Immune Networks

 In the under-percolated regime, i.e. for $\alpha c^2<1$, there is no possibility of a phase transition.
 Here the only solution of (\ref{eq:single_eqn}) is $W(h)=\delta(h)$, and (\ref{eqn:pm}) reduces to an expression corresponding to a Boltzmann distribution for a size-$k$ Curie-Weiss ferromagnet: \be P(M|k) = Z_k^{-1}\big\langle \delta_{M,\sum_{l\leq k}\tau_l}~ \rme^{\beta(\sum_{l\leq k}\tau_l)^{2}/2c} \big\rangle_{{{\btau}}} \ee Hence for $\alpha c^2<1$ the cross-talk between different patterns vanishes.
-Each pattern effectively links to its own dedicated set of spins, and the system behaves as a set of $N_B$ disjunct networks, each with a single stored pattern, and each acting as a finite ferromagnet (after the gauge transformation $\sigma_i\to\xi^{\mu}_i\sigma_i$).
+Each pattern effectively links to its own dedicated set of spins, and the system behaves as a set of $N_B$ disjunct networks, each with a single stored pattern, and each acting as a {\em finite ferromagnet} (after the gauge transformation $\sigma_i\to\xi^{\mu}_i\sigma_i$).
 In the infinite noise limit $\beta\to 0$ we find the trivial $P(M|k)=\langle\delta_{M,\sum_{l\leq k}\tau_l} \rangle_{\btau}$, i.e. all spins take random values.
 In the zero noise limit $\beta\to\infty$ we obtain $P(M|k)=\frac{1}{2}(\delta_{M,k}\!+\!\delta_{M,-k})$, i.e. perfect retrieval.
 Overall $P(M|k)$ goes from a single peak at $M=0$ for high noise levels, towards two symmetric peaks, at low noise levels; $P(M)$ always has a maximum at $M=0$.
 Below the critical line in Fig. \ref{fig:Tc} the relevant solution of (\ref{eq:single_eqn}) has $W(h)\neq \delta(h)$.
 Now the effective Boltzmann factor in (\ref{eqn:pm}) acquires a further term $\beta \sum_{s\leq r} h_s \tau_{l_s}$, which accounts for the fact that the $N_B$ subsystems are no longer disconnected, leading to cross-talk interference via effective random fields $\{h_\ell\}$, which reduce the system's parallel processing ability.
 All our results are supported by numerical simulations \cite{long}.
+Note further that, as the percolation threshold is given by $\alpha c^2 =1$, assuming $c \sim O(1)$ (as experimentally suggested by the {\em chemical specificity} of cell's dialogues), the critical ratio for effectors vs coordinators $\alpha_c = [B]/[T] \sim 1$, again in plain agreement with the leukocytary formula (i.e. the immune system works properly when T cells are -of the same order but- more abundant than B cells \cite{janaway}).